dhthwy/r/README.md

 You know damn well I begged for proper comms.

 Just for essential shit.
 Had no plan to go emo.
+And if I did, then at least you had a reason.

-Blocking comms on top of everything else is what made me this way in the first place.
+Blocking comms on top of everything else BY DEFAULT is what made me this way in the first place.

 It's the withholding of essentials while you damn well knew it was leaving me to rot.
+Keepin them chains on.
 "

 ---